 IMG_4130

-Sound Art and Contemplative Arts: I have been learning and teaching the art of gong since 2018 and am certified to teach meditation (and yoga).
-For my sonic and meditative events, I draw on the work of Pauline Oliveros (‘deep listening’) as well as Thich Nhat Hanh and Rev. angel Kyodo williams.
-As a professional sound artist, I engage in improvisation and collaborations with local, national, and international artists and academics.
-I have performed at local and international festivals online with The Remotions (a multiplay collective; online improvisation with musicians and artists) and in person with the Earth & Ether Trio (with James Harley & Reza Yazdanpanah).
+Sound and Contemplative Arts: I have been learning and teaching the art of gong since 2018.
+I collaborate with local, national, and international artists and academics, and have performed at local and international festivals online with The Remotions (a multiplay collective; online improvisation with musicians and artists) and in person with the Earth & Ether Trio (with James Harley & Reza Yazdanpanah).
+I am also certified to teach meditation (and yoga).
+For meditative and sonic events, I draw on the work of Pauline Oliveros (‘deep listening’), Thich Nhat Hanh, and Rev. angel Kyodo williams.
 I also teach the philosophy and practice of gong playing to individuals and small groups.
 Teaching good vibes and resonant literacy – Ba-ziiing!

 Contact Stacey Bliss: